 Our Coaching Model

 There is a chart here with 5 blue-green circles arranged in a ring with arrows indicating a circular model.
 Each circle is labeled in turn: “Analyze student data to establish goods; Set student learning targets; Learn new instructional skills, Apply learning in the classroom; Preview Progress and reflect on results.
-There is text in the center of the 5 circles that says “Our Research-Based Coaching Model for Teachers”
+There is text in the center of the 5 circles that says “Our Research-Based Coaching Model for Teachers and Leaders”

 Areas of Focus